 In a separate KB article, I am providing basic instructions on how to connect to the Internet by using an LTE modem and router appliance.
 When utilizing mobile data connections based on 4G (LTE) and 5G protocols as well as satellite-based communications, it is imperative to minimize any unneeded traffic and achieve an overall optimization in your mobile or satellite data monthly charges.
 These connections are also known as metered connections with a major concern for data usage minimization.
+This article provides instructions on how to minimize mobile and satellite network bandwidth consumption.

 You have an Internet connection with data caps and pay as you go subscription.
 You need to minimize bandwidth consumption.
 This can apply to any mobile data connection (based on 4G or 5G protocols) and to any satellite-based Internet Service Provider (ISP).